An Epic 10-Day Itinerary for Jordan with Kids

 We chose Tala Bay over Aqaba because the beach looked nicer.
 Aqaba beach is a city beach at the end of the day and unless you are staying at one of the fancy hotels with private beach, it isn’t that appealing.
 Tala Bay is also less hectic.
 It’s only a 10 minute drive to Aqaba so we still went there to explore and have dinner and soak up a more authentic side to Jordan than the manicured, gated development of Tala Bay.

 We took a trip on a submarine from Tala Bay.
-It was great for the boys to experience what the red sea had to offer in lieu of diving, although it was disappointing to see plastic bags and other rubbish floating around the dive sites.
+It was great for the boys to experience what the Red Sea had to offer in lieu of diving, although it was disappointing to see plastic bags and other rubbish floating around the dive sites.
 The boys have seen for themselves the problem of plastic pollution and this has helped get them on board with things like refusing a plastic straw.
-This little pile was just from a small section of the perfectly manicured Movenpick beach.
-The rest of Jordan was pretty disappointing.

-We moved to the Movenpick next door to the Tala Bay resort.
+We moved to the Movenpick Tala Bay next door to the Tala Bay resort.
 We like to end our trips with a little bit of luxury.
 As it turns out, it was lovely, but there was really no need to move.
 The Tala Bay resort apartment had almost as much to offer, was much bigger and was a third of the price (although no kids club or all-inclusive).

-We made the most of kids club and enjoyed a couple of drinks on the beach in peace and participated in some activities.
+We made the most of Movenpick kids club and enjoyed a couple of drinks on the beach in peace.

 It was in the middle of nowhere, but there were a few restaurants so we had a cheap and cheerful meal at a local restaurant.
 So local in fact that there was no menu and definitely no website – and lots of amused stares.
 The building was green.
 That’s all I can remember but they did a mean roast chicken!